lillyflow/Mods/README.md

 ## VRChatUtilityKit

-Various sets of utilites for developers to use in their mods.
+Various sets of utilities for developers to use in their mods.

 ### For Developers